 - Grains such as rice, wheat, barley, oats, etc.

-Ensure that you avoid giving your kids caffeine products or heavy meals before bed to prevent any disturbance to their sleep.
+Ensure that you avoid giving your kids caffeine products or heavy meals before bed to prevent any disturbance in their sleep.

 Melatonin supplements, when used in moderate dosages, are safe for children.
-However, it is important that you reach out to a seasoned paediatrician to determine how much melatonin to give a child.
+However, it is important that you reach out to a seasoned paediatrician to determine how much melatonin your child can take.
 Also, before getting melatonin supplements for your child, ensure to try out alternative measures to promote sleep.
 Identify the root cause of insomnia and treat it accordingly.

 Always remember – Never self medicate with melatonin.
 Only if all methods fail to give satisfactory results, reach out to a doctor and get a prescription for melatonin.